 Study Abroad

-1. A program in Vienna, which is offered each Autumn Quarter, includes three courses of European Civilization, as well as German language instruction on several levels.
+1. The Vienna Program in Autumn Quarter, which includes three courses of European Civilization, as well as German language instruction on several levels.

-2. The College also co-sponsors, with the Berlin Consortium for German Studies, a yearlong program at the Freie Universität Berlin.
-Students register for regular classes at the Freie Universität or at other Berlin universities.
-To be eligible, students must have completed the second year of German language courses or an equivalent, and should have completed all general education requirements.
+3. The College also co-sponsors, with the Berlin Consortium for German Studies, a yearlong program at the Freie Universität Berlin.
+Students register for regular classes at the Freie Universität and/or at other Berlin universities.
+To be eligible, students must have completed the second year of German language courses or an equivalent and should have completed all general education requirements.

-3. Third-year majors can apply for a Romberg Summer Research Grant to do preparatory work for the BA paper.
+4. Third-year majors can apply for a Romberg Summer Research Grant to do preparatory work for the Capstone Project.

 • DAAD German Studies Research Grant: Supports third- or fourth-year students seeking a one-to-two-month research experience in Germany